Pecnut/course-intro-to-matlab/README.md

 Try:

+* **The Collatz conjecture:**
+  * The [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture) is a famous mathematical conjecture about a sequence which starts with a positive integer `n`.
+The next term in the sequence is given by `collatz_function(n)`.
+The conjecture says that this sequence will always reach the number 1 (where it ends).
+  * For example, the sequence for `n=5` is 5, 16, 8, 4, 2, 1.
+  * Your job is to create a new function, `collatz_conjecture(n)`, which takes a starting number `n` and displays the terms in the sequence.
+  * Take a moment to think about the logic you need!
-* The Collatz conjecture: adapt `collatz(n)` to take a number `n`, and while `n` does not equal 1, run the algorithm already described in `collatz.m`.
+  * Suggested method: Use a `while` loop inside the function `collatz_conjecture(n)`.
+While `n` does not equal 1, run `collatz_function(n)` to get the next term in the sequence.
+  * Hint 1: You have to let the output of `collatz_function(n)` become the input of the function the next time round.
+  * Hint 2: You have to change the value of `n` within your while loop otherwise `n` will never equal 1.

-* Write a script, `collatz_trials.m` which loops through the numbers 1 to 10, printing out the Collatz path every time.
+* For the keen: Write a script, `collatz_trials.m` which loops through the numbers 1 to 10, printing out the Collatz path every time.

 ## Part 3.
 Data analysis, linear algebra